kamera-linux/vogel-video-analyzer/README.md

 The first time you run species identification, the model (~100-300MB) will be downloaded automatically and cached locally for future use.

+**🚀 GPU Acceleration:** Species identification automatically uses CUDA (NVIDIA GPU) if available, significantly speeding up inference.
+Falls back to CPU if no GPU is detected.

 #### Using Custom Models

 You can use locally trained models for better accuracy with your specific bird species: